oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows-jenkins.md

 ### **Pre-reqs for Jenkins Configuration**
 * Validation of createTenancyConfig.py output:
   - jenkins.properties file should have been created under /cd3user/tenancies/jenkins_home  as per input parameters in tenancyConfig.properties<br>
-  - An Object Storage bucket should have been created in OCI in the specified compartment to manage remote state. <br>
+  - An Object Storage bucket should have been created in OCI in the specified compartment to manage tfstate remotely. <br>
   - Customer Secret Key should have been configured for the user for S3 credentials of the bucket. <br>
-  - A DevOps Project, Repo and Topic should have been created in OCI in the specified compartment. <br>
+  - A DevOps Project, Repo and Topic should have been created in OCI in the specified compartment to store terraform_files. <br>

 * Execute below cmd to start Jenkins - <br>
 ```/usr/share/jenkins/jenkins.sh &```

-### **Jenkins Initialization**
+### **Initialization of Jenkins**
 * Access Jenkins URL using -
   - https://\<IP of the Jenkins Host\>:8443/
     Notes  - 8443 is the port mapped with local system while docker container creation.